lowRISC/opentitan/hw/ip/spi_device/doc/index.md

 {{< /wavejson >}}

-## Defining "Generic Mode"
+## Defining "Firmware Operation Mode"

-Generic mode, as implemented by this SPI device, is used to bulk copy data in and out of the chip using the pins as shown above.
+Firmware operation mode, as implemented by this SPI device, is used to bulk copy data in and out of the chip using the pins as shown above.
 In general, it is used to load firmware into the chip, but can be used for any data transfer into or out of the chip.
-The transfers are "generic" in the sense that there is no addressing involved.
+The transfers are "generic" in the sense that there is no addressing or overarching protocol involved.
 Data transferred into the chip goes into a SPI Device circular buffer implemented in an SRAM, and firmware decides what to do with the data.
 Data transferred out of the chip comes out of a circular buffer in an SRAM.
 Software can build any number of higher level protocols on top of this